Tier1Coder/RetroPiGaming/README.md

 # PS3-and-Xbox-360-gamepad
-Creating gamepad for beginners using Arduino and Arduino's shield (2 approaches)
+Creating gamepad for beginners using Arduino and Arduino's shield

 This tutorial is designed for people having issues with programming software and connecting hardware together, highly recommended for beginners.
 I am a person who met some issues during this little project and wanted to share it with other people.